Dragon (2025 film): Plot

 Returning to college, Dragon struggles to adapt.
 Meanwhile, Kutty Dragon, a junior inspired by his notorious reputation, causes chaos.
 Dragon considers quitting but reconsiders after learning of Gowtham's arrest for his fake degree.
 Determined, he prepares for exams with help from Keerthi, now a lecturer.
 They reconcile as friends, with Keerthi expressing guilt over their past.

 Before his final exam, Pallavi arrives in Mumbai to surprise him.
 To maintain his lie, Dragon says he came to Chennai to surprise her.
 She returns to Chennai, and Dragon rushes from Vellore to Chennai to meet her, then back to college.
-Exhausted, he accidentally sleeps during the exam and resorts to Rajesh's help to swap his answer sheet, ensuring he passes.
-Later, during a verification process at work, he learns he has officially cleared his arrears, securing his job.
+However, he struggles to write during the exam due to exhaustion and lack of sleep and goes to the washroom to refresh.
+Later when Vale initiates a background verification process on Dragon, the exam results are announced and Dragon is listed as having cleared his arrears, securing his job.

 On his wedding eve, Dragon and Kutty Dragon visit their classmate Venkat, who attempted suicide after failing a subject.
-Venkat, from a poor family, lost his Google job offer due to his failure.
-Dragon realises his answer sheet was swapped with Venkat's, leading to his undeserved pass.
-Overcome with guilt, he halts his wedding and confesses to Vale, Mayilvahanan, and his family.
+Venkat, who is poor, reveals that someone swapped their answer sheet with his, which cost his Google job offer.
+Dragon feels guilty; at the washroom, he had secretly called Rajesh to swap the answer sheets but did not anticipate Venkat as his target.
+The next day, overwhelmed with guilt, he stops his wedding and reveals the complete truth to Vale, Mayilvahanan, Pallavi and his family.
 He surrenders to the police and serves six months in prison while Venkat secures his job at Google.

 Upon release, Dragon is accepted by his parents and starts working as a food delivery agent with a modest salary, while resuming his education with a correspondence course.
 Impressed by his reformation, Mayilvahanan offers his daughter Harini's hand in marriage.
 Initially hesitant, Dragon is smitten by Harini upon seeing her.